 Yet, longevity is one of the most misunderstood risks concerning retirement income planning.

 This misunderstanding stems from the confusion created by the phrase “life expectancy.”

 Life expectancy is the average number of years remaining for a group of people at any given age.
 To understand how this impacts our retirement, consider siblings Bill and Jill.

 At 65, Bill’s life expectancy is 89, meaning he needs to figure out how to make his money last 24 more years if he retires today.

 Jill’s life expectancy is 90.
 That’s 25 years of retirement, but that’s only living to the average life expectancy.

 Think of it this way.

-You have 100 men in a room and 100 women in another.
+You have 100 men in one room and 100 women in another.
 Half will live beyond life expectancy, and half will live less.

 Furthermore, 25 out of 100 men can expect to live to age 94; 5 out of 100 could live to 100.

-We call it longevity risk, and longevity risk makes all of retirement’s other risks greater.
+We call it longevity risk, which makes all of retirement’s other risks greater.
 So it’s a risk multiplier.